FernandoPerezLara/constante-cosmologica/README.md

 To optimize processing time, these combinations are performed simultaneously based on the number of constants we use.
 We use multiprocessing to perform these operations, if we have 8 combinations, the program will be executed in 8 cores.

 To see if a combination is among the possible ones, the resulting units are compared and stored.

+## Contributors
+This work has been possible thanks to:
+- [Manuel Ureña Palomo](https://www.linkedin.com/in/manuel-urue%C3%B1a-palomo/) for having the idea and for having trusted it.
+- [Fernando Pérez Lara](https://www.linkedin.com/in/fernandoperezlara/) ([**@FernandoPerezLara**](https://github.com/FernandoPerezLara)) for having developed the necessary software to make this idea come true.

+## Acknowledgments
+I would like to thank [Manuel Ureña Palomo](https://www.linkedin.com/in/manuel-urue%C3%B1a-palomo/) for giving me the pleasure of working with him on this magnificent project.
+It has been a pleasure to have worked side by side with this person, I have learned a lot and I have had a great time.

+I hope you continue to grow as a person in this wonderful world in which we live. ♥

+## License
+Copyright (c) 2021 Fernando Pérez Lara.

+Licensed and distributed under the [MIT](LICENSE.txt) license.